In Oahspe it is said that all

-Since, after the time of Moses, the Oralite Faithists, who were followers of the prophets, would not say the password out loud in normal conversation, and because Jehovih worship was outlawed, and also since the password (E-O-Ih) was contained within the name Jehovih, it appears that the Tetragrammaton was used by them to indicate the name of the Creator.
-Moreover, the first letter Yod in ancient times meant Iod or God (Book of Saphah, Biene v22), and thus, to the idolater, even if he understood that the four letters referred to the Great Spirit, yet the Yod of the Tetragrammaton may have signified to them, God or Lord; and so, it might have sufficed to buffer the idolater from further scrutinizing.
+Since, after the time of Moses, the Oralite Faithists, who were followers of the prophets, would not say the password out loud in normal conversation, and because Jehovih worship was outlawed, and also since the password (E-O-Ih) was contained within the name Jehovih, my guess is that the Tetragrammaton was used by them to indicate the name of the Creator.
+Moreover, the first letter Yod in ancient times meant Iod or God (Good of Saphah, Biene v22), and thus, to the idolater, even if he understood that the four letters referred to the Great Spirit, yet the Yod of the Tetragrammaton may have signified to them, God or Lord; and so, it might have sufficed to buffer the idolater from further scrutinizing.

 For recall that Baal took over the apostate Israelites, teaching them to worship the names Lord and God; and they were taught to consider the Great Spirit as only a large man in heaven (Eskra; 28/17.6).
 And teaching of Jehovih became outlawed.
 Then another false God, Looeamong, took over these apostate Jews, and he also took the names Lord and God; and he caused the Ezra Bible to be made (Eskra; 28/41.26-32) in order to have the Israelites fight for him.